Dennis Rodman teaming up with Houston based ticket company

 HOUSTON, Texas (KTRK) --Dennis Rodman likes to have an impact on and off the court.
 One of the greatest rebounders in NBA history is shifting toward the business world with his involvement in AnyTickets.

-Rodman will be the new Head of Business Development for the Houston based company that has been in operation 2003.
+Rodman will be the new Head of Business Development for the Houston based company that has been in operation since 2003.
 AnyTickets does more than just the average ticket sale.

 This company offers a "once in a lifetime" package, which gives fans the experience of engaging with their favorite athlete or celebrity.